 In the 1700s, European settlers moved in and most ancient forests were soon lost to their axes, one tree at a time.
 Much of New England was transformed from old-growth forest to open pasture.
 As farmers moved westward in the 1800s, the forests grew back, but eventually many were cut a second time.

 Generations later a Southerner with a love of documenting big trees began exploring Massachusetts.
 In the 1980s, Bob Leverett was hunting for large white pines when he started seeing areas that differed from typical New England forests.

 “What I was seeing were physical characteristics that looked like the Smoky Mountains region where I grew up,” Bob recalled.
 Old-growth forests are much more common there, and Bob thought he had seen a number of sites like this in New England.
 “I realized then that we probably had small patches of bona-fide old-growth forests here.”

-Researchers, including Bob, have now found that less than 1/10 of a percent of all forests in the state are in fact old-growth.
+Researchers, including Bob, have now found that less than 1/10 of one percent of all forests in the state are in fact old growth.
 Recent studies also suggest that the largest trees provide critical benefits that smaller trees don’t, including stabilizing the surrounding ecosystem and storing large amounts of carbon.
 This is an area of research that is only now coming to fruition.